Seeking Renewal

 Steve & Kayla Binnquist, YWAM San Francisco

-Steve and Kayla have been working with YWAM San Francisco since 2004 and 2010 respectively, and together they lead Restoration Initiatives, a ministry dedicated to restoring, empowering, and serving residents of San Francisco’s Tenderloin.
+Steve and Kayla have been working with YWAM San Francisco since 2004 and 2010 respectively, and are a part of the leadership.

 Read their story